root-project/web/manual/python/index.md

 | callable.\_threaded                       | callable.\_\_release\_gil\_\_   |

 - New PyROOT does not parse command line arguments by default anymore.
-<br/>For example, when running `python my_script.py -b`, the `-b` argument will not be parsed by PyROOT, and therefore the
+<br/>For example, when running `python my_script.py -b`, the `-b` argument is not parsed by PyROOT, and therefore the
-batch mode will not be activated.
+batch mode is not activated.
 If you want to enable the PyROOT argument parsing again, start your Python script with:

 ```python
 import ROOT
 ROOT.PyConfig.IgnoreCommandLineOptions = False
 ```

-- In new PyROOT, `addressof` should be used to retrieve the address of fields in a `struct`.
+- In new PyROOT, use `addressof` to retrieve the address of fields in a `struct`.

 ```python